duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 When you use reference `*` (as for testing) you can not add or update keys, but with `<<` you can (as for production) (more on [get syntax right](
 {{ site.baseurl }} {% post_url 2017-01-10-get-syntax-right-in-jade-yaml %}#yaml))
+Note that you can use default values for env variables but only for those strings.
+Do not use boolean since `<%= ENV['MY_VAR'} || true %>` will always resolve to true.

 ~~~
 cat > config/secrets.yml << HERE_DOC